paradise-fi/divine/doc/manual/dios.md

     - Mount point in the VFS.
 If not specified, directory is mounted to the capture path.

-DIVINE can handle capture files, directories, sym- and hardlinks.
-DiOS can also create pipes or UNIX sockets.
-These howeverer cannot be captured from the host system by DIVINE.
+DIVINE can handle capture of files, directories, sym- and hardlinks, DiOS can also create pipes or UNIX sockets.
+These, however, cannot be captured from the host system by DIVINE.

-Size of the snapshot is by default limited to 16 MiB, to prevent accidental capture of much larger portions of filesystem than intended (due to presence of symlinks).
+The size of the snapshot is by default limited to 16 MiB, to prevent an accidental capture of much larger portions of the filesystem than intended (due to the presence of symlinks).

 Example: `divine verify --capture testdir:follow:/home/test/ --vfslimit 1kB test.cpp`

-The VFS implements the basic POSIX syscalls -- e.g. `write`, `read`, etc. This allows DiOS to directly use implementation of C-library functions like `printf`, `scanf` or C++ streams.
-If the functions should operate with filesystem, they modify DiOS internal filesystem snapshot.
-User can specify a file with content using DIVINE switch `--stdin {file}`, which will be supplied as stdin of the verified program.
+The VFS implements basic POSIX syscalls -- `write`, `read`, etc. This allows DiOS to directly use implementations of C-library functions like `printf`, `scanf` or C++ streams.
+Clearly, functions which operate on the filesystem modify the internal filesystem snapshot of DiOS.
+The user can further specify a file (containing some data) using the DIVINE switch `--stdin {file}`, which will be supplied as stdin of the verified program.
 The standard output can be handled in several ways:

 - It can be either ignored, or
-- can be part of a backtrace in two modes:
+- it can be part of a backtrace in two modes:
     - in a buffered way, where each line is printed, or
     - in an unbuffered way, where each write is printed -- this can lead to unexpected backtrace formatting.

-All these options, can be specified via DiOS boot parameters.
+All of the above options can be specified via DiOS boot parameters.
 See DiOS configuration for more details.